PhD in Interdisciplinary Health Sciences

-The PhD in Interdisciplinary Health Sciences is designed to respond to the growing national shortage of doctorally educated professionals in health-related fields and to address significant health-research needs related to communities in the U.S.-Mexico border region.
+The PhD in Interdisciplinary Health Sciences is designed to respond to the growing national shortage of doctoral-level educated professionals in health-related fields and to address significant health-research needs related to communities in the U.S.-Mexico border region.
 The program embraces an interdisciplinary model of teaching and learning that seeks holistic perspectives on health-related issues.
-Thus, this degree encompasses classes taught by faculty from the various disciplines within the College of Health Sciences and the School of Nursing.
-Disciplines include Nursing, Physical Therapy, Health Promotion, Occupational Therapy, Speech-Language Pathology, and Kinesiology, as well as Public Health.
-Courses from programs outside the College of Health Sciences and the School of Nursing, such as those in Psychology and Biology, are included.
+Thus, this degree encompasses classes taught by faculty from the various disciplines within the College of Health Sciences.
+Disciplines include, Physical Therapy, Health Promotion, Occupational Therapy, Speech-Language Pathology, and Kinesiology, as well as Public Health.
+Health-related courses from programs outside the College of Health Sciences are included.

 Graduates from this program will have research skills, core knowledge in health sciences, and knowledge in their areas of specialization.
 The areas of core knowledge include theory, concepts, and literature in the health disciplines, methods of scholarly inquiry in applied and clinical health topics; cultural and ethnic diversity and their effects on health care and research; ethical issues in health care and research; and skills to enhance success in academia and other leadership roles.
 Individuals will be prepared to educate future health professionals, conduct needed research, and fulfill leadership roles.